Pine Wood Properties | Types of Pine Trees and Uses

 3. Required maintenance and care

-Pine Wood requires regular care.
-It cannot withstand moisture for a long time.
-It starts warping and cracking when it is constantly sunning.
-If any part is getting rotten, remove it immediately and require oil and wax regularly, Always use warm water for cleaning.
+Pine wood requires more regular care than hardwood.
+It cannot withstand moisture for long periods.
+If any part is rotting, remove it immediately and use oil and wax regularly.

 Janka Hardness of Pine Woods